Support the successful transition of the

 Well prepared Preceptors are key to the successful transition of new nurses and to the continued development of the nursing staff.

-For the Preceptor, it offers an opportunity for lifelong learning and another step toward recognition as a leader and expert nurse.
+Being a Preceptor, offers the experienced nurse an opportunity for lifelong learning and another step toward recognition as a leader and expert nurse.

-The focused 8 hour Preceptor Program offers the knowledge, skills, and abilities needed to successfully perform the role of a Preceptor.
-The Preceptor Program offers access to a suite of clinical and culture modules for the Preceptor's review.
+(1) The 8-hour Preceptor Development Course offers the knowledge, skills and abilities needed to successfully perform the role of Preceptor.
+Additionally, the Preceptor has access to a suite of clinical, culture and leadership modules for the Preceptor's review.

 Roles of the Preceptor that are examined include: